dustinpfister/blog_posts/_posts/lodash_filter.md

 ### 1.2 - Array like objects and lodash filter

 Another kind of collection object that I will run into often is an array like object.
 What I mean by this is that I am dealing with an object that is formated like that of an array in the sense that it is a collection of key value pairs where each key is a numbed rather than named key, and there is a length property of the object that defines the max size of this collection in terms of elements.
+However one major difference between one of these array like objects and an array is that it is not an object that is an instance of the built in array class, therefor I can not just use an array prototype method off of such an object.
+However with the lodash filter method I can just pass this kind of object and I will get the same result as it it where an array.

 ```js
 // basic example using an array of numbers